dlmcpaul/EnphaseCollector/README.md

 - If profile set to pvoutput then every 5m the stats will be uploaded to your account at https://pvoutput.org (you will need to create an account to to get the systemid and key)

-- You can set both profiles separated by a comma eg influxdb,pvoutput
+- You can set multiple profiles separated by a comma eg influxdb,pvoutput

 - The internal database is always populated so the local view is always available at /solar
 - Stats can be pulled to Prometheus by using the Actuator endpoint configured at /solar/actuator/prometheus
+- Stats can be pushed to a mqtt server with the mqtt profile (requires mqtt server)

 ## Building for yourself
 This is a fairly standard maven project using spring boot so ```mvn package -Dmaven.test.skip``` should get your started and can build a working jar located in the target directory